masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_pages/about.md

 ---

 Masaki Takeuchi is an Ph.D.
-Student with the Graduate School of Engineering Science at the University of Osaka, running Pattern Measurement Group (PI: Prof. Daisuke Iwai).
+Student with the Graduate School of Engineering Science at the University of Osaka, running XR Group (PI: Prof. Daisuke Iwai).
 His research interests include augmented reality, projection mapping, projector-camera systems, human-computer interaction, and Shitsukan science.